 A routine check-up will save you from nasty surprises down the line (think sudden ranking drops).

 Tools like Google Search Console or any reliable tool should be part of your arsenal here.
-They’ll alert you about issues such as crawl errors, broken links, and duplicate content.
+They’ll alert you about issues such as crawl errors, and broken links.
 Before they become full-blown problems.

 Remember – prevention is better than cure.
 Especially when it comes to maintaining optimal website performance.